February 23, 2026 · 8 min read

 Smaller programs have a place in an affiliate portfolio, but they shouldn't be your starting point or primary focus.
 The math is simple: a fixed 50% rate at a recognized brand will almost always outperform a variable 25-40% rate at a platform your audience hasn't heard of.

-If you promote Chips.gg: Use it for audiences that already know the platform or want combined casino + sports coverage.
-Don't expect it to be your primary revenue source.
+If you promote Chips.gg: Use it for audiences that already know the platform or want combined casino and sportsbook coverage.
+The dual coverage is the genuine differentiator, but don't expect it to become your primary revenue source with undocumented carryover terms and variable rates.

 If you promote Wolf.bet: Only commit if you can negotiate above 20%.
-The no-carryover protection is genuinely valuable, but not at 5% commission.
+The no-carryover protection and lifetime commissions are genuinely valuable structural features, but not at 5% commission — the numbers just don't work at that baseline.

 Commission structures verified via platform documentation.
 Rates, terms, and availability may change — verify current terms directly with each platform before promoting.